lmdeboer/PTA/README.md

 This function cointains functions to perform pragmatic analysis such as sentiment analysis and discourse features.

 ### nlp.py
-This is the main script that performs the NLP analysis by calling the functions from different modules, and writing the results to files for each part.
+This is the main script that performs the NLP analysis by calling the functions from different modules, and writing the results to files.

 ## Authors
 Laura de Boer \